vzcaffaro/programming-languages-2020/lecture-by-lecture.md

  - Structure Preserving Maps
  - Universal Properties

-This makes currently 12 weeks so there are another 2 weeks to allocate, eg on the programming parts.
+This makes currently 13 weeks, so there is another week to allocate.